 Writers in the Making

-Concentrators will be placed in one of two craft workshops described below, where they will write and revise intensively in small groups.
+Concentrators will take two courses.
+They will be members together of the seminar, “Reading as a Writer,” and also will be placed in one of two small craft workshops described below, where they will write and revise intensively.
 Placement will be made on the basis of applicants’ writing samples, expressed preference, and seat availability—not everyone will get his or her first choice.
-All concentrators will be members together of the seminar, Writing as a Reader/Reading as a Writer, and all will complete a revised body of work for chapbook publication.
+All concentrators will complete a revised body of work for chapbook publication.
 Participants will take home multiple copies of their own chapbook, as well as a set of the whole group’s works.
 They will take advantage of the full range of BCE excursions, but also have additional concentration outings to evening readings in bookstores.

 Supplemental Application Materials

 A maximum of 16 writers will be selected for the concentration.
 Applicants should submit:

 • Letter of recommendation from an English teacher specifically addressing creative writing abilities and experience.